 Each annual 40,000 unit tranche has an independent performance requirement as it is not established until the Company's Annual Bonus Plan targets are approved each year by the Company's Board of Directors.
 As a result, each 40,000 unit tranche is considered to have its own service inception date and requisite service period.
 The Company's Annual Bonus Plan targets, which establish the performance requirements for the Performance Unit Award Agreement, are approved by the Compensation Committee of the Board of Directors in the first quarter of each year.
 The Performance Unit Award Agreement does not entitle Mr. Harrison, III to participate in dividends or voting rights until each installment has vested and the shares are issued.
+Mr. Harrison, III may satisfy tax withholding requirements in whole or in part by requiring the Company to settle in cash such number of Units otherwise payable in Class B Common Stock to meet the maximum statutory tax withholding requirements.

-Compensation expense recognized in Q1 2009 was \$.5 million, which was based upon a share price of \$51.68 on March 27, 2009.
+Compensation expense recognized in YTD 2009 was \$1.2 million, which was based upon a share price of \$58.18 on June 26, 2009.